kingstinct/eslint-config/readme.md

 ## Running tests

 You can run tests with `npm test`.
-It will run the lint config on the project itself and also check for compatibility issues between eslint and prettier.
+It will run the lint config on the project itself.